vurtun/lib/Readme.md

 but the difference between 2 files and 1 file is a big deal.
 You don't need to zip or tar the files up, you don't have to remember to attach *two* files, etc.

+#### Where is the documentation
+Each file has documentation, basic ussage description and examples at the top of the file.
+In addition each API function, struct and member variables are documented was well.
+Finally each library has a corresponding test file inside the test order for addition working examples.

 #### Why C?
 Personally I primarily use C instead of C++ and since I want to